harrydowning/esbuild-plugin-auto-env/README.md

 ## Usage

-The following build script will replace all environment variables used in the `src` directory with those defined at build time.
+The following build script will replace all environment variables found in the `src` directory with those defined at build time.
 If an environment variable is used in code but not defined at build time it will not be replaced unless `platform` is set to `browser`, in which case it will be replaced with `undefined`.

 ```js
 import esbuild from "esbuild";